John Watson, Senior PCB Designer at Legrand North America on Altium Nexus

 And one of the things that I've always pushed on, is the best way to do that, and accomplish it is, first off, know why you're doing something.
 What are you doing that gets you pointed in the right direction and how are you gonna do it?

-And that then brings in the how.
-And and once you get that established, then you can start talking about how we're gonna do this.
+And that then brings in how.
+And once you get that established, then you can start talking about how we're gonna do this.

 And what tools we're going to use and those things are not major in any way just sit down, in one sentence, what do you do?